“If a doula were a drug, it would be unethical not to use it.” – John Kennell, M.D., pediatrician

 New mothers need to mother.
 Get to know their baby.
-Do nothing but focus on getting to know this miraculous new little being that is relying on them for warmth, food, and nurturing.
+Do nothing but focus on getting to know this miraculous little being relying on them for warmth, food, and nurturing and let the oxytocin (love hormone) flow back and forth as it is meant to do biologically.
 In turn, new mothers need to BE mothered!
 Postpartum doulas help take away the worry about everything else, and create a calm, relaxed atmosphere.

 - Understanding baby’s feeding cues and burping techniques

 - caring for mama as she recovers from birth (perineum and/or c-section)

 - processing the birth experience

 - keeping sleep and diaper logs (so you can concentrate on your baby)